 Once a person is served with an EPO, they are legally required to obey the terms set out in that order.
 If a person breaches the terms of an EPO, they can be arrested and charged with an offence.

-After an EPO is issued, the EPO must be reviewed at a review hearing in the Court of Queen’s Bench.
+After an EPO is issued, the EPO must be reviewed at a review hearing in the Court King’s Bench.
 At the hearing, a judge will decide whether the EPO should be confirmed or overturned.
 The review hearing date will be printed on the EPO, and a review hearing must take place within 9 working days of when the EPO was granted.
 If a person wishes to object to an EPO and attempt to have it overturned, they should consider consulting with a lawyer for advice about how to do so.

 An EPO is separate from any criminal charges and involves separate processes.
 Often, if the police decide to proceed with criminal charges against a family member, a complainant will not need to apply for an Emergency Protection Order because the accused will already be prohibited from contacting the family member under the terms of the criminal release conditions.